-If you want to be sure your heating, ventilating and air conditioning (HVAC) system is safe, efficient and consistent in operation, the single best recommendation we can give you is to perform scheduled maintenance.
+If you want to be sure your cooling, heating, and ventilating systems are safe, efficient and consistent in operation, the single best recommendation we can give you is to perform scheduled maintenance.

 If you are not familiar with maintenance, it is worth your time getting up to speed quickly.
 Maintenance protects the return on your investment.
 It is a set of tasks by which you make sure your critical environment is operating the way it was designed.
 Regular maintenance is like going to the doctor for an annual check-up.
 It helps you catch things early, before your building ends up in Emergency, where you can spend 10 times as much fixing the problem.

 Objective: to check ventilation system air flows, sequence of operation and directional flow relationships in biological safety level 2 laboratory.